marcan/speculation-bugs/README.md

 ### [BTI] Linux: retpolines

 Still in development.
+[Detailed explanation](https://support.google.com/faqs/answer/7625886) from Google.

-Kernel assembly mitigation + compiler mitigation (both for kernel and userspace) that uses a different code sequence (using the `ret` instruction) that avoids the indirect branch predictor on Intel CPUs.
-Incurs some small performance impact for every indirect branch.
+Kernel assembly mitigation + compiler mitigation (both for kernel and userspace) that uses a different code sequence (using the `ret` instruction) to avoid the indirect branch predictor on Intel CPUs.
+Instead, retpolines set up a fake return address prediction (using the return address stack, which is specific to `call`/`ret`) that leads to an infinite loop, thus poisoning speculative execution.

+This incurs some small performance impact for every indirect branch.
 Requires recompiling all affected software (not just the kernel, but all of userspace) for full mitigation.

-This is microarchitecture-specific and thus not necessarily applicable to other CPUs.
+This is microarchitecture-specific and thus not necessarily applicable to all CPUs.
 Kernel implementation will likely enable it only when a vulnerable CPU is detected.
 In fact, it's insufficient on Skylake and newer CPUs, where even `ret` may predict from the indirect branch predictor as a fallback; those need IBRS.